 Do you want me to tell you a secret?
-This is my second blog I set up since 2014, when I decided that procrastinating is not the way to go.
+This is the second blog I set up since 2014 when I decided that procrastinating is not the way to go.

 Like many of you out there, I had no idea where to start.
 In 2014 there were not too many blogs teaching you how to do it, so I had to learn alone.

-I also did not have the money to pay someone to set up the blog for me, so I made a lot of mistakes during the process.
+I also did not have the money to pay someone to set up the blog for me, so I made many mistakes during the process.
 Because I went through a lot until I figured it out, I decided that it is time to create a resource page for all of you out there.

-This article is created especially for the new bloggers, who might be interested in learning about the services and products I use on my blog.
-The list might change overtime, as I am sure I will probably discover new resources that might be worth sharing with you.
+This article is created especially for the new bloggers interested in learning about the services and products I use on my blog.
+The list might change over time, as I am sure I will probably discover new resources that might be worth sharing with you.

 Block an hour or two on your calendar and set up that blog.
 It is not very hard.
 If you do not believe me, try it yourself.